eslachance/enmap/docs/api-docs.md

 ### enmap.remove(key, val, path) ⇒ [<code>Enmap</code>](#Enmap)
 Remove a value in an Array or Object element in Enmap.
 Note that this only works for values, not keys.
-Complex values such as objects and arrays will not be removed this way.
+Note that only one value is removed, no more.
+Arrays of objects must use a function to remove, as full object matching is not supported.

 **Kind**: instance method of [<code>Enmap</code>](#Enmap)
 **Returns**: [<code>Enmap</code>](#Enmap) - The enmap.